www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_users.md

 Parameter | Type | Description
 --------- | ----------- | ------------
-id | integer | The ID representing the job permission job_id | integer | The ID of the job for the job permission user\_role\_id | integer | The ID of the user role for the job permission
+id | integer | The unique ID associating a specific user to a job and user role. job_id | integer | The ID of the job to be added or removed user\_role\_id | integer | The ID of the user role to be assigned for this job

 Note: This endpoint is only intended for use with Job Admin and/or Interviewer users, as these roles are assigned on a per job basis.
 Users that are Site Admins have permissions on all public jobs and will return an empty array.
 Basic users cannot be assigned to any jobs and will also return an empty array.